 Additionally, Jeff holds an appointment as CHS Fellow in Aegean Archaeology and Prehistory at Harvard's Center for Hellenic Studies, researching naval warfare and the development of maritime technology with a focus on the Aegean and Eastern Mediterranean during the Late Bronze/Early Iron Age transition (see books, publications, and conference & workshop papers).
 He has also served as a member of the Society for American Archaeology's (SAA) Media Relations Committee and the SAA's Gene Stuart Award committee.

 Previously, Jeff was a founding member of HarvardX, a presidential initiative at Harvard (led by the Vice Provost for Advances in Learning) that focuses on digital teaching, learning, and research, both on campus and online.
-He served as Inaugural HarvardX Fellow, Inaugural Senior Fellow, and Senior Project Lead, leading in the design and development of online learning experiences, curriculum, and business and project managenent processes.
-He also served as project director for two key software development initiatives, the Open edX/LTI Annotation Tool development project and, in collaboration with Harvard's Library Technology Services and Arts & Humanities Research Computing, the Shared Canvas/Mirador image viewer project (see grants & projects).
-Administratively, Jeff served as co-chair of the HarvardX Instructor Experience and Student Experience Committees, as curriculum developer and lead instructor on Blended Learning and Flipped Classroom Techniques for the HarvardX-FAS Faculty Academy, and as a founding member of the FAS Blended Learning Support Team (see University & department service).
-He received the CIO Council "Golden Bit Award" in 2013 for "significant contributions to Harvard University's Strategic IT Initiative in Online Learning."
+He served as Inaugural HarvardX Fellow, Inaugural Senior Fellow, and Senior Project Lead, leading in the design and development of online learning experiences, curriculum, and business and project managenent processes, and receiving the Harvard CIO Council's "Golden Bit Award" in 2013 for "significant contributions to Harvard University's Strategic IT Initiative in Online Learning."
+He also served as project director for two key software development initiatives, the Open edX/LTI Annotation Tool development project and, in collaboration with Harvard's Library Technology Services (LTS) and Arts & Humanities Research Computing (DARTH), the International Image Interoperability Framework (IIIF)-based Shared Canvas/Mirador high resolution image project (see grants & projects).
+Administratively, Jeff served as founding co-chair of the HarvardX Instructor Experience and Student Experience Committees, as a founding member of the FAS Blended Learning Support Team, and as a curriculum developer and lead instructor on Blended Learning and Flipped Classroom Techniques for the inaugural sessions of the HarvardX-FAS Faculty Academy (see University & department service).

 A member of the Choctaw Nation of Oklahoma, Jeff conducted his graduate study at Harvard, where he concentrated in Social and Cultural Anthropology and Archaeology and earned the Director's Prize for Outstanding Thesis in the Social Sciences.
 Prior to this, Jeff studied Classics (with a Classical Archaeology concentration) at the University of Georgia, where he also served as a security leadership fellow with the Center for International Trade and Security, served as a Franklin College of Arts & Sciences Ambassador, and competed in water polo and triathlon.
 While at Georgia, Jeff was recognized for excellence in scholarship and citizenship, receiving awards for local and international community service from the University and from the Athens–Clarke County Rotary Club, including the Pillar of the Community Award (awarded for "assisting others above and beyond the call of duty"), the Bulldog Vision Award (for "demonstrating outstanding leadership and vision for the betterment of the community"), and the Circle of Excellence Award for international community service.
 His volunteer service has included establishing a program to teach English to orphaned children in rural South Korea, and being trained to serve as an officer of the Juvenile Court representing underprivileged children in abuse, neglect, and custody cases in Georgia.
 He also holds an associate's degree in Information Systems Technology from the community College of the Air Force.